 One of the many areas where communication is imperative is communicating administrative information to employees.
 This is especially pertinent when it comes to anything associated with finances.
 After all, the most likely reason that employees work for your company is that they need a paycheck.

-Making changes without effectively communicating to employees is not only extremely unfair, but it also stands to cause significant disruption.
+Making changes without effectively communicating to employees is not only extremely unfair but also likely to cause significant disruption.
 Employees who feel caught off-guard by changes in their financial status at a company are far more likely to raise complaints with HR and search for another job elsewhere.

-If you are thinking of making financial changes to your company here are examples of when they should be brought into the decision process.
+If you are thinking of making financial changes to your company, here are some examples of when they should be considered in the decision-making process.

 Pay Adjustments

-Conduct studies and evaluate potential impacts of the changes, and when the company is ready to announce the change, take the time to educate employees about it before implementing it.
+Conduct studies and evaluate the potential impacts of the changes.
+When the company is ready to announce the change, take the time to educate employees about it before implementing it.
 Making sure they understand the reasons for the change is essential to success.

 Unfortunately, there are also rare instances where it is necessary to make changes to the pay scale that will negatively impact an employee’s salary.
 Most employees expect regular pay raises, so a cut is often hard to take.
 In many circumstances, it is legal to cut employee pay, but it is imperative to communicate with them because it is illegal to do so without their knowledge.